datachainlab/solidity-protobuf/README.md

-<h1 align="center">ProtoSolGen</h1>
+<h1 align="center">ProtoSolGenerator</h1>

-ProtoSolGen is a protocol buffer client generator for Solidity.
+ProtoSolGenerator is a protocol buffer client generator for Solidity.
 Its main purpose is to allow Ethereum developers to define custom data structure using protocol buffer, and generates Solidity stubs for data serialization and deserialization.

-ProtoSolGen is inspired by [pb3sol](https://raw.githubusercontent.com/umegaya/pb3sol) with optimization on performance, flexibility and usability.
+ProtoSolGenerator is inspired by [pb3sol](https://raw.githubusercontent.com/umegaya/pb3sol) with optimization on performance, flexibility and usability.
+We initial testing shows that the gas cost is reduced by 2/3 compared to the original Solidity implementation.

 <h2 align="center">Introduction</h2>